Millions of people are going hungry and thirsty every day as war destroys their ability to survive

 - Our response

-CARE’s emergency response has helped more than 1.6 million people (figure updated May 2017) with food, water, sanitation and hygiene, and livelihoods support.
+CARE’s emergency response has helped more than 1.6 million people (as at July 2017) with food, water, sanitation and hygiene, and livelihoods support.

 CARE is focused on helping the most vulnerable people, especially women and girls.